sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/objection-modeling-1-many/README.md

 ## Modeling One-to-Many Relationships

-To model a relationship with Objection, use the `relationMappings` method on your model:
+To model a relationship with Objection, use the `relationMappings` static method on your model:

 ```js
 // models/Dog.js